Law, J.D. (Two-Year for Foreign Lawyers)

 Year Two: Two-Year J.D. students earn at least 31 additional credits through a combination of required courses and electives.
-Required courses consist of a course in professional ethics, a seminar, a perspectives on law course and a professional skills course.
+Required courses consist of a course in professional ethics, a seminar, and six credits of experiential courses.
 Electives may be chosen from any upper-division course or seminar offered at SLU LAW.

 To be eligible for admission, applicants must satisfy the following requirements:

 - Hold a first degree in law from a university or law school outside of the United States that qualifies the applicant for bar admission in the home country

 Have outstanding academic credentials and demonstrated excellence in professional career activities